-Assessments are carried out by the independently operating BoE.
-The BoE implements the assessment on the basis of a desk study of the documents underlying the certificate or the system for legality, SFM and/or CoC.
+Assessments are carried out by the independent assessor.
+The independent assessor implements the assessment on the basis of a desk study of the documents underlying the certificate or the system for legality, SFM and/or CoC.
 Compliance with the elements of the standard(s) is assessed.
 Also information on the CB's and the results of the audit, and possibly system information, is taken into consideration, in line with the relevant Standards of the Keurhout Protocol.
-Whenever needed explanatory meetings may be scheduled with the BoE.
+Whenever needed explanatory meetings may be scheduled with the independent assessor.
 Also field missions may be implemented to ensure the necessary insight in the functioning of a CS and/or forest management by a certificate holder.

-The BoE may decide to commission the assessment - or part of it - to a third party.
-In such a case, the BoE notifies the applicant about that decision.
+The independent assessor may decide to commission the assessment - or part of it - to a third party.
+In such a case, the independent assessor notifies the applicant and the KH-MA about that decision.
 Confidential treatment of provided information (see 2.1) is maintained as a condition for commissioning.